-- 3.35 When accreditation is granted, it will be effective from the later of the following dates: - the date the application was received by us (the date the superuser has agreed the appropriate declarations and the application is submitted to us via the Register), or - the date on which the generating station is commissioned. - 3.36 For applications that have been converted from preliminary accreditation to full, this will always be the commissioning date. - 3.37 Where details in an application need to be amended during the accreditation process as a result of our assessment, these will not usually result in the accreditation date of the station's accreditation being affected. - 3.38 If your accreditation application is approved, this does not guarantee that ROCs will be issued as the station must satisfy all other statutory requirements.
+- the date the application was received by us (the date the superuser has agreed the appropriate declarations and the application is submitted to us via the Register), or - the date on which the generating station is commissioned. - 3.36 For applications that have been converted from preliminary accreditation to full, this will always be the commissioning date. - 3.37 Where details in an application need to be amended during the accreditation process as a result of our assessment, these will not usually result in the accreditation date of the station's accreditation being affected. - 3.38 If your accreditation application is approved, this does not guarantee that ROCs will be issued as the station must satisfy all other statutory requirements.
 For example, we cannot issue ROCs if inaccurate information is submitted.
 Also, we can only issue ROCs once accreditation is granted.
 ROCs cannot be issued on any generation before the accreditation date. - 3.39 ROCs can only be issued to each generating station/additional capacity for a period of 20 years and cannot be issued beyond 31 March 2037.
 For certain generating stations, ROCs can only be issued on generation that occurred up to the original end date of the RO (31 March 2027).
 See chapter 5 for further information on how long ROCs can be issued for.